 Building a vacation home?
 Do you have a large family with kids, grand-kids, brothers, sisters, cousins, or maybe just a ton of friends?
 Here are some ideas for a cabin, summer home, or maybe even a room on a boat.
 Some of the below featured bunk beds inspire usage of space and some are more whimsical and fun.
 The point is, it’s your vacation place spot, you customize it to your own dreams and desires.

-The space used in the photo below really gives an excellent inspiration for making a large amount of sleeping space in a small area.
+Also design a bed that gives an excellent inspiration for making a large amount of sleeping space in a small area.
 The crisp colors, open windows have given the feeling that the space isn’t confined and yet really all the room consists of is beds.
 A room like this would likely be used for a vacation space as there are no dressers or any other indications that there is permanent residence, but this idea is absolutely perfect for vacationing.

 Sometimes just a personal touch is what makes a vacation home or summer house set a mood.
 The photo below gives the rustic and homey feel of a cabin somewhere in the woods.
 The paneling and simplicity really evoke a sense of emotion and care.
 Setting a theme to go with your vacationing space only elevates the experience you are already attempting to have and will inspire a night of even better sleep.

-Create A Whimsical Theme
+Create a Whimsical Theme

 Not everything has to be about space conservation, or a casual theme.
 If you have the time, the space, or the money, why not use your imagination for inspiration and create your own room theme?